jbleakl36/CircuitPython/README.md

 ![226446966-8a585aef-7c21-480a-8ca3-219ae95f4cef](https://user-images.githubusercontent.com/112979207/226720029-20b73fc3-1464-41d9-80bd-444d2c4761ca.gif)

 ### Reflection
-Overall it was relatively smooth.
+It was initially tricky, there were so many concepts indroduced at once I didn't even know where to begin.
+But as I began to go over the designated slideshow it became less intimidating.
 The major problems I had were the fact that Github was down and the fact that I didn't have rotaryio imported for some reason.

 ### Photointerupters

 ### Descrtiption and code
 We were tasked with using a photointerupter to keep track of how many times it has been interrupted.
+Furthermore we needed to make sure it was wired properly as if we didn't we would fry the photointerupter.
+Learning goal: To properly understand how the photointerupter works and to learn how to create a coding sequence without using the sleep command but instead using the time.monocromatic command instead.

 ```python
 import time